statengeneraal/laws-markdown/verdrag/budapest/treaty/on/the/international/recognition/of/the/deposit/of/etc/BWBV0004052/README.md

 (b) It is strongly recommended that the written statement referred to in paragraph (a) should contain the scientific description and/or proposed taxonomic designation of the deposited microorganism.
 6.2.   *New Deposit*

-(a) Subject to paragraph (b), in the case of a new deposit made under Article 4, the microorganism transmitted by the depositor to the international depositary authority shall be accompanied by a copy of the receipt of the original deposit, a copy of the most recent tement concerning the viability of the microorganism originally deposited indicating that the microorganism is viable and a written tement bearing the signature of the depositor and containing:
+(a) Subject to paragraph (b), in the case of a new deposit made under Article 4, the microorganism transmitted by the depositor to the international depositary authority shall be accompanied by a copy of the receipt of the original deposit, a copy of the most recent statement concerning the viability of the microorganism originally deposited indicating that the microorganism is viable and a written statement bearing the signature of the depositor and containing:

 (i) indications referred to in Rule 6.1 (a) (i) to (v);